C Kkompany

-C Kkompany (alternatively C Company) is a 2008 Indian Hindi-language comedy film directed by debutant Sachin Yardi, and produced by Ekta Kapoor and Shobha Kapoor.
+C Kkompany (alternatively C Company) is a 2008 Indian Hindi-language black comedy film directed by debutant Sachin Yardi, and produced by Ekta Kapoor and Shobha Kapoor.
 The film stars Tusshar Kapoor, Rajpal Yadav, Raima Sen and Anupam Kher.
 It released on 29 August 2008 to negative reviews from critics, and was a failure at the box office.

 Plot

 Three individuals - Akshay Kumar (Tusshar Kapoor), Mr. Joshi (Anupam Kher), and Lambodar Jha (Rajpal Yadav) have their own share of troubles as a common man.
 While Akshay is a struggling crime reporter, Mr. Joshi is a retired accountant troubled by his ungrateful son.
 Lambodhar works as a mascot in a mall but tells his son he has a business.
-Lambodar finds it difficult to deal with his wife over his job and is very aggressive to tall people because he is very short and is often mocked for his height.
+Lambodhar finds it difficult to deal with his wife over his job and is very aggressive to tall people because he is very short and is often mocked for his height.
 Together they share their plight and find solace in each other's company.

-Akshay wants to marry the love of his life, Priya (Raima Sen), the sister of the leader of D Company, Dattu Bhai.
+Akshay wants to marry the love of his life, Priya (Raima Sen), the sister of a very influential gangster, Dattu Bhai.
 Mr. Joshi wants to get 1 crore from his son, which he claims he has a right to since Mr. Joshi has spent 1 crore raising his son.
 Akshay wants a portion of this money to run away from India with his girlfriend.
 To get this money, the trio calls Joshi's son, claiming to be from a large gang called C Kkompany, and threatens to kill his family if he does not comply.
 Through a series of events, this matter becomes public, and the trio tries to keep it secret.
 Joshi has a friend whose apartment complex is being taken down by people backed by the D Company.
-Joshi and Lambhodhar plant a fake bomb in the car of a big D Company-backed businessman, saying that the next time, they could easily put a real bomb if the businessman does not stop the destruction of the apartment complex.
+Joshi and Lambodhar plant a fake bomb in the car of a big underworld-backed businessman, saying that the next time, they could easily put a real bomb if the businessman does not stop the destruction of the apartment complex.